Azure/blobxfer/docs/10-cli-usage.md

 using `stdin` as a source.
 * `--server-side-copy` or `--no-server-side-copy` enables or disables server side copies for synccopy operations.
 By default, this is enabled.
+Only block blob destinations are supported for server side copies.
+If the destination is not block blob, then this option must be disabled.
 * `--stdin-as-page-blob-size` allows a page blob size to be set if known beforehand when using `stdin` as a source and the destination is a page blob.
 This value will automatically be page blob boundary aligned.